mbmorrissey/mbmorrissey.github.io/_pages/teaching.md

 ## Ecology

-- New module for 2023/24 in Quantitative Ecology (Module Organiser): students tackle a range of topics in ecology through quantitative 'work packages' engaging deeply with classical theory and empiricla analyses of contemporary data.
+- New module for 2023/24 in Quantitative Ecology (Module Organiser): students tackle a range of topics in ecology through quantitative 'work packages' engaging deeply with classical theory and empirical analyses of contemporary data.
 - BL5103: structured population models

 ## External teaching